miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 problem is being able to use checksum information during the build and being able to reuse or rebuild specific components.

-The :ref:`ref-classes-sstate` class is a relatively generic implementation of how to "capture" a snapshot of a given task.
+The :ref:`sstate <ref-classes-sstate>` class is a relatively generic implementation of how to "capture" a snapshot of a given task.
 The idea is that the build process does not care about the source of a task's output.
 Output could be freshly built or it could be downloaded and unpacked from somewhere.
 In other words, the build process does not need to worry about its origin.

 Two types of output exist.
 One type is just about creating a directory in :term:`WORKDIR`.
 A good example is